LtdDan82/CNN_dog_breed/README.md

 A medium blog post about the results can be seen here: TODO

 ### Acknowledgements
-To get information on the pre-trained CNN models please refer to  https://towardsdatascience.com/illustrated-10-cnn-architectures-95d78ace614d#6872
+To get information on the pre-trained CNN models please refer to  https://towardsdatascience.com/illustrated-10-cnn-architectures-95d78ace614d#6872 .
-Based on this link the Inception V3 was used
+Based on this information the Inception V3 architecture was used.